JocaPC/qpi/doc/Api.md

 QPI library enables you to easily find basic system information that describe your SQL Server instance.
 This library contains views that you can use to find number of CPU, size of memory, information about files, using the following views:
  - `qpi.sys_info` returns system information (number of cores, available memory)
- - `qpi.dm_cpu_usage` - returns information about the CPU usage.
+ - `qpi.cpu_usage` - returns information about the CPU usage.
- - `qpi.dm_mem_usage` - returns information about the memory usage.
+ - `qpi.mem_usage` - returns information about the memory usage.
- - `qpi.dm_db_mem_usage` - returns information about the memory usage in database.
+ - `qpi.db_mem_usage` - returns information about the memory usage in database.
- - `qpi.dm_mem_plan_cache_info` - returns information about the memory usage in plan cache.
+ - `qpi.mem_plan_cache_info` - returns information about the memory usage in plan cache.

 Find more information in [system information page](doc/SystemInfo.md).

 ## Queries

 QPI library enables you to find information about the queries that are executed on your SQL Server Database Engine using the following views/functions:
- - `qpi.queries` - returns the queries that are executed in SQL Server Database Engine.
+ - `qpi.db_queries` - returns the queries that are executed in SQL Server Database Engine.
- - `qpi.queries_ex` - returns the queries that are executed in SQL Server Database Engine including information about context parameters.
+ - `qpi.db_queries_ex` - returns the queries that are executed in SQL Server Database Engine including information about context parameters.
- - `qpi.dm_queries` - returns the currently executing queries.
+ - `qpi.queries` - returns the currently executing queries.
- - `qpi.query_texts` - returns the query texts that are executed in SQL Server Database Engine.
+ - `qpi.db_query_texts` - returns the query texts that are executed in SQL Server Database Engine.
- - `qpi.dm_blocked_queries` - returns the currently blocked queries.
+ - `qpi.blocked_queries` - returns the currently blocked queries.
- - `qpi.dm_query_locks` - returns the locks obtained by queries.
+ - `qpi.query_locks` - returns the locks obtained by queries.

  Find more information in [query information page](doc/QueryInfo.md).